m0sys/nand-tools/README.md

 > How about working hard to continually improve over 24 months?
 Well, now you're starting to get somewhere... - [Peter Norvig](https://norvig.com/21-days.html)

+> Chances are you will never design your own processor.
+This is a task for experts working at fewer than 100 companies worldwide.
+Why, then, should you learn about processor design?
+It is intellectually interesting and important.
+There is an intrinsic value in learning how things work. - Randal Bryan (CSAPP 2016)

 <!-- CAP -->

 ## Computer Architecture Principles